apalache-mc/apalache/docs/src/tutorials/snowcat-tutorial.md

 **Revision:** August 24, 2022

 In this tutorial, we introduce the Snowcat :snowflake: :cat: type checker.
-We give concrete steps on running the type checker and annotating a specification with types.
+We give concrete steps to running the type checker and annotating a specification with types.

 This tutorial uses Type System 1.2, which guarantees safe record access.
 To see